 Cephalexin is a first-generation cephalosporin antibiotic.
-It is used mainly for deep skin infections, such as
+It is often prescribed for serious skin or soft tissue infections, such as

 bumblefoot.
-It is effective against most Gram-positive bacteria.
+It is usually effective against most Gram-positive bacteria except it will not work against

 Note: Cephalosporins may disturb the normal intestinal microflora of poultry, particularly when administered orally and at high doses.

-Egg Withdrawal Period: In the United States, Ireland, and the United Kingdom, cephalexin is approved for use in laying poultry producing eggs intended for human consumption when it's given in accordance with each product manufacturer s label directions; where it has a 0-day egg withdrawal period.
+Egg Withdrawal Period: In the United States, Ireland, and the United Kingdom, cephalexin is approved for use in laying poultry producing eggs intended for human consumption when it's given in accordance with each product manufacturer's label directions; where it has a 0-day egg withdrawal period.
+This means there is no build up of the medication in their body or the eggs after receiving it.

 Storage